 All of the above can only get you so far if you’re not using analytics to monitor your content.

 You will make mistakes with your recruitment marketing strategy.
 Probably a lot of them.
-But every mistake, which you’ll be able to track by leveraging your analytics, helps you adjust your strategy and optimize it.
+Yet every mistake, which you can track by leveraging your analytics, helps you adjust and optimize your strategy.
 Over time, you’ll develop a recruitment marketing strategy that candidates won’t be able to resist.